 The Heaven Brass education program accepts students of all ages and caters to individuals who have zero or very little experience in playing brass/percussion instruments.
 While the program is structured towards learning the skills of brass/percussion musicianship, its main focus is instilling an enjoyment for learning in learners.

 Early stages of the program involve small group and (where possible) individual lessons in order to teach the basics of playing brass and percussion instruments

-Small group lessons are taught by experienced musicians and are conducted under the supervision of Musical Director, Veronica Boulton, and Heaven Brass Tutors, Jayden Doe and Kirsty Holt.
+Small group lessons are taught by experienced musicians and are conducted under the supervision of the Musical Director and assistant tutuors.

 Once pupils have developed sufficiently to read and play basic music, they progress to the main ‘Heaven Brass’ ensemble where they learn to play achievable music in a music ensemble setting

 Members of Heaven Brass are usually ready to graduate from Heaven Brass to Warriparinga Brass (one of our senior bands) after a year, but there is no cut off date.

 We do encourage members of Heaven Brass to continue the process of learning after they graduate to the senior bands by seeking private tuition.